Text

 sort order.

-will need to click on the outside of the Text List area to close the dropdown
+outside of the Text List area to close the dropdown menu.

 NOTE: To remove the sort and reset the data to its